Established in 1970 as the Family Planning Association of South Australia, SHINE SA has expanded beyond traditional family planning services.

 Our approach has been developed over the years as an organisation that works in partnership with governments, communities, education facilities and community agencies to improve the sexual and reproductive health and wellbeing of South Australians.

-SHine’s service and education approach is underpinned by:
+SHINE SA’s service and education approach is underpinned by: